Descent098/simple-otp/README.md

 ### Variables

-text: The text that you want to encrypt, in all files this is hardcoded and I am using [Do not go gentle into that good night by Dylan Thomas](https://poets.org/poem/do-not-go-gentle-good-night).
+***text***: The text that you want to encrypt, in all files this is hardcoded and I am using [Do not go gentle into that good night by Dylan Thomas](https://poets.org/poem/do-not-go-gentle-good-night).